niyatijain15/WD-end-sem/README.md

-🌐 Personal Portfolio — Shivam Dudeja
+🌐 Personal Portfolio — Niyati Jain

 A simple and responsive HTML & CSS portfolio showcasing my skills, interests in Web Dev, IoT, and Competitive Programming, along with quick ways to connect with me.